Skip to main content

 The deadline:The Standards Board is required to adopt the permanent standard no later than December 31, 2026.

-What the Permanent Standard Is Expected to Change
+What Is the Permanent Standard Expected to Change?

 Based on the draft regulatory language and advisory committee discussions, several areas of potential change or expansion are notable.

-Expanded Definition of Workplace Violence
+Will the Definition of Workplace Violence Expand?

 Employee advocacy groups have consistently pushed to broaden the definition of workplace violence to include stalking behaviors under the California Penal Code definition.
 The current SB-553 definition focuses on acts and threats of physical force and incidents involving weapons.
 An expanded definition incorporating stalking behavior would require employers to address a broader category of situations in their WVPPs and Violent Incident Logs.

-Workplace Violence Hazard Definition
+How Will the Workplace Violence Hazard Definition Change?

 The May 2025 draft included specific workplace violence hazard categories that went beyond physical threat indicators — including “hostile work environment” and “inadequate staffing” as potential hazards.
 Trade groups have pushed back on these inclusions, arguing they are too vague and potentially expose employers to citations for conditions unrelated to targeted violence risk.
 How the Standards Board resolves this debate will significantly affect the compliance burden.

-Trauma Counseling Requirements
+Will Trauma Counseling Be Required?

 Employee advocacy groups have pushed for mandatory trauma counseling to be incorporated into the regulation — requiring employers to provide individual counseling following a workplace violence incident.
 Employer groups have resisted this as a significant unfunded mandate.
 The final resolution of this debate is not yet determined.